-- In a crockpot add the chuck and the beef stock.
+- In a crockpot, add the beef chuck and the beef stock.
 Cook for about 6-8 hours on low (this is perfect to throw together right before work).

-- Peel the potatoes and cut into thin strips then add to an ice-water bath.
-Soak for about 30-40 minutes.
+- To make the harissa fries, peel the potatoes and cut into thin strips then add to an ice-water bath.
+Soak for about 30-40 minutes then drain.

-- Drain then toss together with the harissa, olive oil and salt then lay on a parchment-lined baking sheet and bake for about 35-40 minutes at 375 F (or until golden brown).
+- Toss the potatoes together with 1 tbs harissa, olive oil and salt then lay on a parchment-lined baking sheet and bake for about 35-40 minutes or until golden brown.

-- Once they're finished, add the halved peppers to the same baking sheet and cook for 15 minutes at the same temp.
+- Add the halved red pepper to the same baking sheet and cook the potatoes and peppers for 15 minutes more at the same temp.